vscode-abl/vscode-abl/README.md

 * Run with _progres in batch mode: execute current file in _progres session (with `-b`)
 * Run with _progres: execute current file (with _progres) in Terminal view
 * Switch to profile: switch current project to another profile
+* Fix casing of source code: convert all keywords to uppercase or lowercase

 The following keyboard shortcuts are configured by default:
 * F2: Run current file (in batch mode with _progres)